technolaji/github4s/docs/src/main/tut/repository.md

 You can list contributors using `listContributors`, it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
-- `anom` Set to 1 or true to include anonymous contributors in results.
+- `anon` Set to 1 or true to include anonymous contributors in results.

 To list contributors: